Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/thomsonreuters/ema/examples/training/consumer/series100/example113__MarketPrice__SessionManagement/ReadMe.txt

 example113__MarketPrice__SessionManagement illustrates how to use the EMA's configuration file to enable session management and specify a location to get an endpoint for establishing a connection with the cloud service and consuming data.
-This application requires a user name (Machine ID) and a password for authorization with the token service in order to an access token for querying endpoints from the EDP service discovery and sending login requests to the cloud service.
+This application requires a user name (Machine ID), password, and client ID for authorization with the token service in order to an access token for querying endpoints from the EDP service discovery and sending login requests to the cloud service.
 EMA automatically refreshes the token to keep session alive with the cloud service.